 The vendor’s stated audience, plus an honest fit for your starting point.
 No pass rates, no guarantees.

 Per CompTIA: 12 months of hands-on experience with Linux servers; CompTIA A+, Network+, or Server+, or comparable knowledge is recommended. (a vendor recommendation, not a requirement).
-CompTIA Linux+ — official vendor page
+CompTIA Certifications Catalog · checked

 ◐ Reach — conditions apply

 No prerequisite stated on the official page; vendor background is recommended, not required.
 It remains a reach for a new learner because the cited background recommendation is: 12 months of hands-on experience with Linux servers; CompTIA A+, Network+, or Server+, or comparable knowledge is recommended. (a vendor recommendation, not a requirement).
-Some exam-structure details still need human confirmation.
+Confirm the current exam structure on the official page before scheduling.

 Exam at a glance